reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 We can use the [Amazon SQS console](https://console.aws.amazon.com/sqs/#/create-queue) to create standard queues and FIFO queues.
 The console provides default values for all settings except for the queue name.

 However, for our examples, we will use the [AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html) to create our queues and send and receive messages.

 The AWS SDK for Java simplifies the use of AWS Services by providing a set of libraries that are based on common design patterns familiar to Java developers.

-Let us first add the following Maven dependency in our `pom.xml`:
+Let us first set up the AWS SDK for Java by adding the following Maven dependency in `pom.xml`:

 ```xml
     <dependency>